 Fines for law breaches

-Although the Family Law Act does not include any specific clauses or ruling in respect of pets, a pet-nup agreement is drafted in a similar manner to that of a property agreement.
+Although the Family Law Act does not include any specific clauses or rulings in respect of pets, a pet-nup agreement is drafted similarly to that of a property agreement.

-Pet-Nups are a terrific way to ensure that pets are taken care off after separation and to ensure that both partners get the best protection.
+Pet-Nups are a terrific way to ensure that pets are taken care of after separation and to ensure that both partners get the best protection.

-If you’re looking for divorce law specialists, then speak to our experienced staff today.
+If you’re looking for divorce law specialists, speak to our experienced staff today.